Buying a home is a monumental occasion for anyone, but this helpful guide will help you with all aspects of purchasing a property in Belgium.

 While buying a home in Belgium is an exciting life decision, it is also an expensive one.
-Most people can’t afford to purchase a home outright and need a bank’s assistance.
-Once that hurdle is cleared, there are the many fiscal implications of dealing with a large financial decision that most people aren’t equipped to handle.
+Most people can’t afford to purchase a home outright and need assistance from a bank.
+Once you clear that hurdle, you then have to deal with the many fiscal implications that come with making a large financial decision.

-Lien Verdoodt, an estate planner at BNP Paribas Fortis, can help you understand the financial tax realities and challenges of being the proud owner of that dream home in Belgium.
+Lien Verdoodt, an estate planner at BNP Paribas Fortis, outlines the financial and tax realities and challenges of being the proud owner of that dream home in Belgium.
 Her mission is to assist private banking clients with the legal and tax structure of their movable and immovable assets.

 BNP Paribas Fortis

 With dedicated expat branches and an Expat Team, BNP Paribas Fortis is the trusted banking partner of internationals in Belgium.
 You can open an account, get your rental guarantee and set up your insurances remotely, before you even arrive in the country, and get expert advice and guidance on settling in Belgium.
 The best part?
 BNP Paribas Fortis’ Dedicated Premium Offer is free for expats.